-The forecast gross written premium income (net of acquisition costs) for the syndicate is expected to be \$273.7m, which is 86% of stamp capacity.
-We achieved positive rate change of 8% across our entire renewal portfolio.
+The forecast gross written income (net of acquisition costs) for the syndicate is expected to be \$599.4m, which is 88.8% of stamp capacity.
+We achieved positive rate change of 8% across our renewal portfolio.
 At this early stage of development of the year of account, we are optimistic that the forecast profit will be satisfactory.

-Looking forward to 2024, the approved plan for the syndicate is to underwrite \$418.2m of gross written premium income, which equates to \$363.7m gross net written premium.
-The stamp capacity has increased to \$400.1m (£315m) which allows sufficient headroom should we wish to take advantage of new opportunities that may arise in 2024.
-We forecast to continue to see positive rate change.
-For 2024, 80% of the Cyber Reinsurance class will be ceded to SPA Syndicate 1925 under a quota share reinsurance agreement.
-The approved 2024 plan for the SPA is to underwrite \$72.0m of gross written premium income, which equates to \$47.7m gross net written premium, with a stamp capacity of \$50.8m (£40m).
+Looking forward to 2024, the approved plan for the syndicate is to underwrite \$900.7m of gross written premium income, which equates to \$716.2m gross net written premium.
+The stamp capacity has increased to \$774.7m (£610m) which allows sufficient headroom should we wish to take advantage of new opportunities that may arise in 2024.
+We forecast rates to continue to rise in 2024 in certain lines of business, but to a lesser degree than achieved in 2022 and 2023.